ox-lang/ox/doc/packaging.md

 ## Packages

-Every collection of source files, every project and every dependency in Ox has a package.
+Every Ox program exists within the context of a package.

 A package is a named and versioned collection of dependencies and Ox namespaces, together with a package file, `package.ox`.
 The package file sits at the root of the source tree, and states the name and version of the package,